danmassarano/WindowsMaintenence/README.md

 * Action: Start a program
 * Program\script: powershell
-* Add arguments (optional): -File [WindowsMaintenence Directory]\WindowsMaintenence.ps1
+* Add arguments (optional): -File [WindowsMaintenence Directory]\WindowsMaintenenceStep1.ps1

-Go to the "Conditions" tab - this will set some additinoal conditions for the environment to check whether to run the task.
+Go to the "Conditions" tab - this will set some additional conditions for the environment to check whether to run the task.
 For example, you can set it to not run if you're on battery power.
 You can leave the defaults, but I'd check the "Start the task only if the computer is idle for:" option and set if for an hour.

 In the "settings" tab, you can add any extra settings like allowing the task to be run on demand or stopped on demand.
 You can leave the defaults.

+This will schedule to run the first part of the process on a weekly basis.

+TODO: Once completed this will force a reboot, with the second part to run afterwards.

+To schedule the second process, set up a schedule in the same way you did for the first, but when you get to triggers change the tigger to 'On Startup'.
+This will allow the script to run after the previous one has completed and rebooted your PC.

+TODO: This won't neccesarily make it run everything ever time you reboot, the script is set up to only run if the reboot was caused by this maintenence script.

 TODO: That should be it but confirm when I fully set up.